-Annually conduct a detailed inspection of fuel system components, especially those hidden from routine inspection.
+After fueling, inspect the fuel hoses, connections, and tanks for tightness, signs of leaks, and deterioration.
+Annually conduct a more detailed inspection of fuel system components, especially those hidden from routine inspection.
 Replace any fittings, deteriorated hoses, clamps or connections immediately.
-Fuel filter/water separators should be replaced at least annually.